oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 An example for the usage of a Status List is to manage the status of issued access tokens as defined in section 1.4 of {{RFC6749}}.
 Token Introspection {{RFC7662}} defines another way to determine the status of an issued access token, but it requires the party trying to validate an access tokens status to directly contact the token issuer, whereas the mechanism defined in this specification does not have this limitation.

-Another possible use case for the Status List is to express the status of verifiable credentials (Referenced Tokens) issued by an issuer in the Issuer-Holder-Verifier model.
+Another possible use case for the Status List is to express the status of verifiable credentials (Referenced Tokens) issued by an Issuer in the Issuer-Holder-Verifier model {{SDJWTVC}}.
 The following diagram depicts the basic conceptual relationship.

 ~~~ ascii-art